 Neural control of social decisions in a naturalistic social environment

-Scientific abstract
+Scientific Abstract

-Social decisions are critical to human prosperity and suboptimal social decision-making is associated with varied psychiatric and neurological disorders.
-Whereas significant progress has been made in deciphering the neural basis of social decision-making in animal models and simplified lab tasks, social decisions in natural environments are typically more complex.
-From behavioral responses to social cues to the selection of a mating partner, social decisions in the wild are context dependent, relying on multiple factors such as group size and heterogeneity, animal density, the level of competition and the effect of other recent social encounters.
+Social decisions are critical to human prosperity, and suboptimal social decision-making is associated with varied psychiatric and neurological disorders.
+While significant progress has been made in deciphering the neural basis of social decision-making in animal models and simplified lab tasks, social decisions in natural environments are typically more complex.
+From behavioral responses to social cues to selecting a mating partner, social decisions in the wild are context-dependent, relying on multiple factors such as group size and heterogeneity, animal density, the level of competition, and the effect of other recent social encounters.

 Here, we propose to better understand the neural basis of naturalistic social decisions using the vinegar fly, Drosophila melanogaster, as a model system.
 We have two hypotheses.
-First, that social decisions in both sexes depend on social context, including decisions who directly involve two flies (e.g., male choosing the next song note or female responding to a copulation attempt) and decisions who involve more flies (e.g., male switching from one to another female target).
+First, that social decisions in both sexes depends on social context, including decisions directly involving two flies (e.g., male choosing the next song note or females responding to a copulation attempt) and decisions involving more flies (e.g., male switching from one to another female target).
 Second, that these decisions, within the social context, are modulated by a specific set of sexually dimorphic cells in the central brains of male and female flies.

-Accordingly, this proposal has two aims.
-First, we aim to reveal how immediate multisensory sensory cues (visual, auditory, and tactile), social context (specifically, male-female ratio) and recent social experiences (e.g., recent rejections or fights) determine male decisions including song choice, initiating/terminating courtship or switching target and female decision to accept or reject a copulation attempt.
-Second, we aim to determine how the activity of sexually dimorphic cells, in male and female central brains, modulate these social decisions.
+To test this, we first aim to reveal how immediate multisensory sensory cues (visual, auditory, and tactile), social context (specifically, male-female ratio) and recent social experiences (e.g., recent rejections or fights) determine male decisions including song choice, initiating/terminating courtship, or target switching and female decisions to accept or reject copulation.
+Second, we aim to determine how the activity of sexually dimorphic cells in male and female central brains modulate these social decisions.

-We will take advantage of new tools for fine behavioral quantification of social behavior and the ability to apply optogenetic stimulation to well defined neural populations in intact, freely moving flies.
-Using modern recording methods, we will measure visual, auditory, and tactile stimuli in our environments, as flies behave, and we will computationally estimate of how these stimuli are experienced by individuals, in their own body’s perspective.
-We will analyze the data to assess whether complex social decisions can be predicted by a combination of the immediate sensory inputs, group dynamics and recent experience of the deciding fly.
+We will take advantage of new tools for the fine quantification of social behavior and the optogenetic stimulation of well-defined neural populations in intact, freely moving flies.
+Using modern recording methods, we will measure visual, auditory, and tactile stimuli in our environments, as flies behave, and we will computationally estimate how these stimuli are experienced by individuals from their own perspective.
+We will analyze the data to assess whether complex social decisions can be predicted by a combination of the immediate sensory inputs, group dynamics, and recent experience of the deciding fly.
 To assess how the activity of central neurons modulates social decisions we will use both open- and closed- loop optogenetic experiments, measuring the effects of tonic and phasic activation of neurons during social behaviors.
-Overall, this work should allow us to develop a new, and more comprehensive framework for understanding the neural basis of social decision making in a tractable species.
+Overall, this work should allow us to develop a new and more comprehensive framework for understanding the neural basis of social decision-making in a tractable species.
 Our goal is to make the behavior of individuals in complex social environments increasingly sensible, building on the more reductionistic experiments of the past alongside the modern recording and analysis methods of the present.

-Detailed description of the research program
+Detailed Description of the Research Program

 Scientific background